blueeyesred/nates-mcps/southern-shine/README.md

 ## Prompt to share with the VS Code AI assistant (Codex)

-If you start a new Codex chat and need it to reference this repo and the updated instructions, paste the prompt below.
-It tells Codex where to look for the project and the README you are reading now.
+If you start a fresh Codex chat and need it to pick up this project quickly, paste the prompt below.
+It tells Codex how to find the repo (whether you are using WSL or a different path) and which commands to run.

 ```
-Use the workspace folder `/workspace/nates-mcps/southern-shine`.
+You are helping with a Next.js project called “Southern Shine.”
+First, make sure you are inside the project folder.

+1) Try: cd /workspace/nates-mcps/southern-shine && pwd
+2) If that path does not exist, ask me for my local path or look for a clone such as ~/southern-shine or /mnt/c/Users/<MYUSER>/southern-shine; change into that folder and run pwd to confirm it ends with southern-shine.
-Open `README.md` at the root of that folder for setup, commands, and deployment steps.
+3) Open README.md at the project root and follow the setup steps inside.
-Run `npm install`, then `npm run dev` (port 9002) to preview, and `npm run lint` after stopping the dev server.
+4) Run npm install, then npm run dev (on port 9002) to preview.
+After stopping dev, run npm run lint.

+Use the README for environment variables (.env.example → .env.local).
+Confirm all buttons/links work while the dev server is running.
 ```

 ## Deploying on Vercel (Free)